Security Guards Face COVID-19 Head-On:

 Companies that have been operating with a ‘business as usual’ mindset are learning the hard way about the importance of being able to adapt to uncertainty and rapidly changing situations.
 Reacting quickly to emergencies is nothing new to security guard companies.
 But not all organizations in the industry know how to preemptively adapt their operations to respond to quick changes.

 It’s a given that illness will very likely affect your guards in one way or another.
 The ability to quickly adapt one’s operation in the face of absences, no-shows, or sudden changes in operations may prove to be a competitive advantage for the companies who are prepared.
 One key component, according to Security Magazine, is remote supervision.
 They advise that

 “Having the technical ability to remotely manage guards allows the supervisor to make informed decisions, know where guards are and know what issues they are dealing with – all while ensuring service level agreements (SLAs) are met and client sites are secure during very trying times”.

 3) Exercise Foresight:

 Few were able to accurately predict the significance and effects of the COVID-19 pandemic.
-In order to respond to this crisis effectively, the ability to act nimbly and ensure that your company not only survives, but thrives, is a top priority.
-For Security guard companies that are in a pinch, it’s important to figure out ways to pivot.
-This may mean looking for contracts in different industries, choosing entirely new markets, or changing the way you operate at a fundamental level.
+In order to respond to this crisis effectively, the ability to act nimbly is a top priority.
+This ensures that your company not only survives, but thrives.
+For security guard companies that are in a pinch, it’s important to figure out ways to pivot.
+This may include:

 For companies experiencing growth, now may be the time to invest in solutions that will allow you to handle increased demand, help your company grow, and scale along with this new landscape.
 Whatever the situation you find yourself in during this pandemic, make sure to examine where you are at today so that you can continue to be effective and grow tomorrow.